sebekdabek/PascalCTranslator/README.md

 # C to Pascal Parser
 Project for Formal Languages and Compilers 2020

 This project was created based on [PLY official documentation](https://www.dabeaz.com/ply/) and [university materials](http://home.agh.edu.pl/~mkuta/tklab/ply/ply.html).
-For grammar rules we've followed [this](https://www.lysator.liu.se/c/ANSI-C-grammar-l.html) lex specification for C grammar rules and [this](http://www.moorecad.com/standardpascal/pascal.y) yacc specification for Pascal.
+For grammar rules we've followed [this lex specification](https://www.lysator.liu.se/c/ANSI-C-grammar-l.html) for C and [this yacc specification](http://www.moorecad.com/standardpascal/pascal.y) for Pascal.

 ## How to run parser
-*Below instructions explain how to do this on **Linux***

 ### Before you start
 To run this project you will need:
 1. **PLY (Python Lex-Yacc)**<br>